Welcome to the Kimpton village website

 The Parish of Kimpton comprises of Kimpton itself, with a population of around 1,400, and also the adjacent settlements of Blackmore End and Peters Green, housing populations of about 800 and 80, respectively.
 All areas enjoy an extensive rights of way network.

 The village has a reputation for its strong community spirit with over 50 clubs and organisations meeting regularly and helping to support the village as a whole, listed in clubs and societies.
 Every year at the beginning of May, many of these groups set up a stall on the Recreation Ground as part of the annual local fundraiser, Kimpton May Festival – an event run over three days featuring an art exhibition, craft market, stalls, arena entertainments, fun run, boot sale, walk with clues to solve, village concert, quiz, cream teas with jazz band.
-The event calendar includes many of the activities that take place.
+The event calendar includes many of the activities that take place by local organisations.

 Residents, old and new, are connected through a Facebook page that was set up in 2016.
 If you would like to visit our Facebook page, click here.